fkohlgrueber/pattern-matching/clippy_rfc.md

 }
 ```

 Which node is `#foo` referring to? `int`, `ast::Lit`, `ast::Expr`, `ast::Stmt`?
 Naming subpatterns in a rust-like syntax is difficult because a lot of AST nodes don't have a syntactic element that can be used to put the name tag on.
+In these situations, the only sensible option would be to assign the name tag to the outermost node (`ast::Stmt` in the example above), because the information of all child nodes can be retrieved through the outermost node.
+The problem with this then would be that accessing inner nodes (like `ast::Lit`) would again require manual pattern matching.

 In general, Rust syntax contains a lot of code structure implicitly.
 This structure is reconstructed during parsing (e.g. binary operations are reconstructed using operator precedence and left-to-right) and is one of the reasons why parsing is a complex task.
 The advantage of this approach is that writing code is simpler for users.